Salzaufsauge/oblivion_auto_level/README.md

 ## Usage/Examples

-To use this script simply follow the instructions and choose combo keys that are not already assigned
+To use this script, follow the instructions and choose combo keys that are not already assigned

 The hotkeys start with alt or right ctrl as left ctrl is default mapped to sneaking